asigalov61/Rock-Piano/Model/README.md

 ***

-## Trained for ~16 hours on Ampere 100 GPU to 0.05 Floss and 0.991 Facc for ~137k steps
+## Trained for ~16 hours on Ampere 100 GPU to 0.05 Floss and 0.991 Facc for ~137k steps @ 32 batches

 ***